A-Jay Leitch-Smith: Non-League

 On 7 August 2021, Leitch-Smith joined National League side Altrincham.
 He said that the attractive football played at Moss Lane reminded him of his time at Crewe.
 He made just four starts during the 2021–22 season, though made a further 15 substitute appearances and scored four goals, claiming one assist.

 In July 2022, Leitch-Smith returned to his native Cheshire to join Northern Premier League Premier Division side Nantwich Town.
 He scored two goals in 16 games for the "Dabbers".
 In November 2022, Leitch-Smith signed for league rivals Warrington Rylands.
 He joined Hyde United on loan in March 2023.
 He scored one goal in five games for Hyde.

 Leitch-Smith returned to Nantwich Town on 11 August 2023, and made 11 appearances during the early part of the 2023–24 season, scoring four goals, before leaving to join Stafford Rangers.
 He left the field injured as Stafford lost 1–0 to Ashton United at Marston Road as relegation from the Northern Premier League Premier Division was confirmed.
 He switched to divisional rivals Hanley Town in October 2024.
 He featured 20 times in the 2024–25 campaign, scoring two goals, as the club suffered relegation.

+On 28 July 2025, he signed with Midland League Premier Division side Northwich Victoria.
+The club qualified for the play-offs at the end of the 2025–26 season, and Leitch-Smith played in the play-off final defeat to 1874 Northwich.